Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 Beitou Hot Springs

 If you're not into one of the gay hot springs we recommend above, we suggest checking out the public baths at the Beitou Hot Springs.
-It's full of locals coming for their daily bathe in various pools each with different temperatures.
-See how long you last in the hot hot hot pool before your skin turns red and you feel you're cooking…Seby lasted a whole 5 minutes before running out to cool down in the ice-cold bath!
-We recommend bringing speedos (NOT swimming shorts – they're very strict about this!), a towel and flip flops.
+It's full of locals coming for their daily bath in various pools, each with different temperatures.
+See how long you last in the hot, hot, hot pool before your skin turns red and you feel you're cooking…Seby lasted a whole 5 minutes before running out to cool down in the ice-cold bath!
+We recommend bringing Speedos (NOT swimming shorts – they're very strict about this!), a towel, and flip flops.
 As you're here, we also recommend checking out the Beitou Thermal Valley next door (where the photo was taken), where you can see the rising steam from the hot sulphuric water rising with the pretty valley behind.
 One way to get the most out of a day trip to Beitou is to join a tour to the springs and nearby volcano.

 Elephant Mountain

 Officially called the Xiangshan Hiking Trail, the Elephant Mountain trek is a 400m (0.25 miles) climb from the city into the surrounding rain forest.
-It took us around 45 minutes to get from the MRT station to the top stopping a lot for photos of course!
-We recommend coming here for the best views of the city skyline, especially for Taipei 101.
-It's quite easy to do yourself, but for a unique experience with a local, we recommend this private tour, who will also pinpoint the best photo opps along the way.
+It took us around 45 minutes to get from the MRT station to the top, stopping a lot for photos, of course…

 Night Markets